-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 2330 County Road 138, Terrell

 This Terrell haunted house offers three different experiences over 50 acres.
 The first is The World Famous Haunted Verdun Manor — home of a psychopathic werewolf in 1901.
 Cassandra’s House of Clowns is pretty self-explanatory and just sounds terrifying.
-And Sam Hain’s Trail of Torment follows the story of a man bitten by Lady Cassandra (from the house of clowns), who now lures and torments humans that pass by.
-Tickets are on sale now for dates in October.
+Sam Hain’s Trail of Torment follows the story of a man bitten by Lady Cassandra (from the house of clowns), who now lures and torments humans that pass by.
+Tickets are on sale now for dates through November 2.